-What are Depreciable Assets for a Business?
+What Are Depreciable Assets for a Business?

-Why are Depreciable Assets Important?
+Why Are Depreciable Assets Important?

-Anything you buy for your business use can be deducted as an expense on your business tax return.
+Anything you buy for business use can be deducted as an expense on your business tax return.
 Some assets (things of value) you buy may be deducted immediately (these are current assets), while other assets have a long-term life and these assets can be deducted over the years of their life.

 For example, if you buy a car for your business, you can deduct the cost of the car over a specific number of years.
 This is depreciation, and it's a benefit to you for tax purposes to be able to take these deductions.